natewaddoups/juice/README.md

 define and "motorize" jointed rigid bodies.

-One thing led to another, and I ended up with a GUI that I was quite proud of, complete with a built-in visual programming language to specify robot motion.
+One thing led to another, and I ended up with a GUI that I was quite proud of, complete with multilevel undo/redo and a built-in visual programming language to specify robot motion.
 I even had virtual quadrupeds, hexapods, and bipeds walking around under joystick control.
 Snakes, too!

 Life continued, other hobbies took over, and I forgot about the whole thing.